Gear Up: Top 15 Tools for the Fly-Fishing Gear Bag

 LEADER MATERIAL – I typically carry bracelet spools of 50, 40, 30, 20 pound test in my gear bag.
 This gives me the option to adjust my leader sections accordingly.
 As noted above in my waist-pack, I will carry three (3) tapered leaders as a quick go-to solution if I end up losing my full leader for some reason – here you’re trying to avoid the long walk back to the boat to construct another hand-tied leader.

 SUNSCREEN – In Southern Florida, don’t leave home without it.
 I carry a very small amount of sunscreen.
-I use Neutrogena’s oil-free SPF 110 because it’s small and potent.
-Another easy to use sunscreen is Netrogena’s Face & Body Stick SPF 70.
-Applying sunscreen with this small stick allows your hands to stay oil free.
+I use Neutrogena’s oil-free SPF 110 because it’s small, potent, and feels dry after applying.

-BUG JUICE – I also agree having a can AND a pump (liquid) of bug juice is a good idea.
-Your can should be used as your main bug spray, however if running out is possible, bring the mini pump of Repel 100 (98% Deet).
-Use this as your back-up.
+BUG JUICE – Having a can AND a pump (liquid) of bug juice is a good idea.
+I suggest using Repel Sportsmen Max Aerosol (40% Deet) as the main bug spray, however if running out is possible, bring a one ounce back-up pump of Repel 100 (98% Deet).
+For a super lightweight option when wading, I use the half ounce pump of Repel 100 .

 BINOCULARS – I always bring my Leica 10×25 set of binoculars.
 They are not only used for sighting fish, but also for safety.

 WIDE BRIM HAT – Many manufactures make quite a few solid wide brim hats.
-I use a Simms Solar Sombrero.
-Great light colors, adjustable bungee headband, removable straps, UPF 50+, etc. As light as this hat is, the internal adjustable bungee is perfect for keeping the hat on in higher winds.
+I use a Simms Solar Sombrero .
+Great light colors, bungee headband, removable straps, UPF 50+, etc. As light as this hat is, the internal bungee headband is perfect for keeping the hat on in higher winds.
 This hat can easily be folded and flattened, taking up almost no room in your bag.

-SUN GLOVES – When you are out for most of the day, take them.
+SUN GLOVES – When you are out for most of the day, wear sun gloves.
 Some gloves come with stripping pads to help keep fly line from chaffing.
 I use Simms Solarflex SunGloves and love them.

-NECK BANDANA – All it takes is one day of sun on the water and you will never forget your bandana/ kerchief again.
+NECK GAITER – All it takes is one day of sun on the water and you will never forget your gaiter/ bandana again.
 The sun’s reflection off the water will nail you.
-I use Columbia’s “Dry Ice” Bandana.
+I use a Huk Trophy Fitted Full Face Gaiter .
 It definitely keeps you cool and is easy to breath through.
-After a full day of wading, it amazing how little sun my face will get.
-For those who prefer a neck gaiter, check out Columbia’s “Freezer Zero” Neck Wrap.
+To me it seems like the HUK gaiter doesn’t choke you as much as the other brands.
+After a full day of wading, it’s amazing how little sun my face will get.
 If you are looking to purchase one, remember to stay with neutral light colors.

 WASHCLOTH & HAND TOWEL – Bringing both is important.
 I use one for cleaning and wiping things down.
 I use the hand towel for drying off.

 CAMERA – It is way too tricky to pull out a phone, or even a camera that is not prepared for the elements/ saltwater.
 If you want to capture your experience, use a GoPro.
 It’s made for the water (waterproof), it’s HD, it can take still photos, and it can be mounted or worn on your person.
 There is a variety of GoPro models.
-Here is the latest GoPro Hero4.
+I have the GoPro Hero4 model.

 WATER/ FOOD – Always make sure to include a few bottles of water.
 If you are out for the full day, make sure your dry bag has “at least” four 16 oz bottles.
-Remember, most people get dehydrated in humid climates, not arid climates.
+Remember, most people get dehydrated quicker in humid climates, as apposed to arid climates.
 Throw in a few munchies as well – you’ll be glad you did.

 CELL PHONE – Within any reasonable distance of land or civilization, having a cell phone goes without saying.
-This is a tool used for safety, an insurance policy of sorts.
+This is a tool used for safety, not to mention an insurance policy of sorts.

 Your gear bag has so many important tools in it, I suggest you make this one of your carry-on bags if you choose to fly.
 You won’t have a fly-fishing trip at all if you check this bag and it gets lost.